 Pastina with Cheese: The Recipe That Tastes Like Childhood.

-There is a scent that brings back memories, a smell of home and tranquility.
+There is a scent that takes you back in time, a smell of home and tranquility.

-For me, that scent is of pastina with cheese.
+For me, that scent is that of pastina with cheese.

-It was the dish my grandmother made when, as a child, I had a bit of a stomachache or simply wanted some comfort.
+It was the dish grandma would prepare when, as a child, I had a slight stomachache or simply craved something comforting.

-A simple dish that my mom inherited and prepared with the same care when I came home from school.
+A simple dish that my mother inherited and prepared with the same care when I came home from school.

-A dish that, when I prepare it myself, has an ancient, familiar taste, bringing me back to childhood afternoons, to a hug, and the warmth of home.
+A dish that, when I make it myself, has an ancient, familiar taste that brings me back to childhood afternoons, to a hug and the warmth of home.

 Pastina with Cheese: The Recipe That Tastes Like Childhood